-In 2004, a family-based trust established a Madrasah at No. 2 Muller Street South under the banner of Mufti Ebrahim Sanjalvi Waqf Trust (MESWT) to cater for the Deeni needs of the Muslim community.
-Due to the expansion of the Muslim population in Buccluech, the trust envisaged the need to build a Masjid for the community.
-Initially, MESWT started to provide Madrasah education from No. 2 Muller Street South
+In 2004, a family-based trust established a Madrasah at No. 2 Muller Street South under the banner of Mufti Sanjalvi Memorial Trust (MSMT) to cater for the Deeni needs of the Muslim community.
+Initially, from 2004, MSMT started to provide Madrasah education from No. 2 Muller Street South.
+Due to the expansion of the Muslim population in Buccleuch, the trust envisaged the need to build a Masjid for the community.

 In 2009, an application was lodged to re-zone the property to a place of worship (Masjid).
 Several objections were raised, and a process of hearings followed.
-After years of perseverance, consent use was granted in June 2012.
+After years of perseverance, by the Grace of Allah, consent use was granted in June 2012.

-The new complex includes a Masjid, 2 classrooms, residence for Imaam and Muazzin, wudhu facilities, toilets and parking.
+The new complex includes a Masjid, 2 classrooms, residence for Imaam, wudhu facilities, toilets and parking.

 Also, since all funds are Amaanat, it is important that money spent is wisely invested.
-We firmly believe in having sacred duty to ensure all funds utilised without wastage.
+We firmly believe in upholding this sacred duty to ensure all funds are utilised without wastage.
 The idea is to have a functional structure without extravagance to service the needs of the Muslim community.

 Alhamdulillah, the Masjid was opened and the first salaah was performed at Maghreb on 1 Jumada al-Thani 1437, Thursday 10 March 2016